 The original Texas Chain Saw Massacre is rather infamous for being unavailable in the UK for many years.
 BBFC Secretary Stephen Murphy saw the film informally in early 1975, but expressed to the distributors that the film's overt presentation of

-Act (VRA) was introduced in the mid-1980s, the distributors spoke with the Board about the possibility of making cuts to the film in order to produce an officially-sanctioned BBFC version.
-These requests were not granted, and the 'pre-cert'
+was introduced in the mid-1980s, the distributors spoke with the Board about the possibility of making cuts to the film in order to produce an officially-sanctioned BBFC version.
+These requests were not granted, and the 'pre-cert' version was removed

 The remake was cut for the MPAA in 2003